A friend sent me a link to a Wall Street Journal article, “So busy at work, no time to do the job.”

 Yes, they are in meetings.
 Yes, they meet with people.
 Yes, they are accountable for the output of their team.
 Yes, they speak with people in formal plus informal ways.
 That is being in a managerial role!

-This lack of time and managers feeling as if they cannot complete the work has many reasons, and yes, the majority of a manager’s time is spent in meetings.
+This lack of time and managers feeling as if they cannot complete the work has many reasons, and yes, most of a manager’s time is spent in meetings.

-- The flattening hierarchy fad coupled with a desire not to backfill positions as people retire.
-Much of the work is not removed, while managerial and output expectations remain.
+- The flattening hierarchy fad and a desire not to backfill positions as people retire.
+Much work is not removed, while managerial and output expectations remain.

 - Poor organization design.
 Too many manager-subordinates too close in goals.
 Causing fights and poor planning decisions.